-The "pick up tax" or "sponge tax" is a state estate tax that is collected based on the state estate tax credit that the IRS allowed on the federal estate tax return, IRS Form 706, prior to January 1, 2005.
-Each state had different tax laws with regard to the pick up tax, so the amount that a state would collect varied based on that state's own estate tax laws.
-In essence, however, the overall estate tax bill was not increased or decreased due to the pick up tax.
-Instead, the total tax bill was apportioned between the IRS and state taxing authority.
+The pick-up tax or sponge tax was based on a state estate tax credit that the IRS used to allow on the federal estate tax return.
+Each state had different tax laws with regard to the pick-up tax, so the amount that a state would collect varied based on that state's laws.

 Does Florida Collect a State Inheritance Tax?

 Florida does not currently collect a state inheritance tax, either.
 This is a tax assessed against the share of an estate received by each individual beneficiary, unlike the estate tax which is assessed against the entire estate.